meinfernbus/GoogleBundle/README.md

             key: YOUR-API-KEY-FROM-GOOGLE
             host: YOUR-HOST // Host where the gmap image is served.
             (Optional, only needed if script is running from CLI.
 If not set $_SERVER is used)
+            uploadDir: '%kernel.project_dir%/web/maps' // absolute path to directory where map files
+            publicDir: '/maps' //http path where map files supposed to be publicly available

 ```

 Get your key at https://code.google.com/apis/console/